enze-chen/enze-chen.github.io/_posts/2025-01-30-textbooks.md

 - _Introduction to Materials Science for Engineers_ by James F. Shackelford.
 Similar to Callister in organization and content.
 - _Foundations of Materials Science and Engineering_ by William Smith and Javad Hashemi.
+- _Engineering Materials: Properties and Selection_ by Kenneth G. Budinski and Michael K. Budinski.
+- _The Science and Engineering of Materials_ by Donald R. Askeland and Wendelin J. Wright.
 - _Introduction to Materials Science and Engineering: A Design-led Approach_ by Michael F. Ashby et al.
 This is relatively new and could be interesting, as Ashby always takes a design-first approach to teaching.
 - _Impact of Materials on Society_ by Sophia K. Acord et al.